-The first file (Konvolut) containing among other things 15 Benin Bronzes was a donation by Adele and Eugen Rautenstrauch in 1899 (the file is misleadingly labeled 1897).
+The first file (Konvolut), containing among other things 15 art treasures from the Kingdom of Benin, was a donation by Adele and Eugen Rautenstrauch in 1899 (the file is misleadingly labeled 1897).
 According to Eugen Rautenstrauch's note (source: RJM archives), his son Theodor bought the objects in London.
 More details on the provenance are known for two of the artefacts: